 Course Number: S213 .5 Social Studies Credit Grades: 10-12

 Students will concentrate on the cultural, social, political, and economic traditions of countries in Africa, Latin and South America, Asia, and the Middle East.
 Students will use textbooks, periodicals, newspapers, the internet, and speakers to gain a more thorough understanding of other cultures.
+Students can take this course to fulfill a GLP endorsement requirement.

 AP COMPARATIVE GOVERNMENT & POLITICS